NYS Governor Andrew Cuomo Visits the Call-in

 Over 300 volunteers will be standing by, to provide you with information on immigration issues such as U.S. citizenship, permanent residence, family petitions and deferred action.
 Our volunteers can also refer you to free and low cost immigration services in your area and provide information about English and civics classes.
 All volunteers are under the supervision of Citizenship Now! staff attorneys and attorneys volunteering from the Legal Aid Society and American Immigration Lawyers Association (AILA) attorneys, and Board of Immigration Appeals (BIA) accredited representatives.

-Since the call-in first began in 2004, we have answered over 143,000 phone calls, providing information and referrals.
-Phone lines will be open from 10 a.m. to 8 p.m. daily, and assistance is available in a variety of languages.
+Since the call-in first began in 2004, we have answered over 156,000 phone calls, providing information and referrals.
+For four days, phone lines will be open from 9 a.m. to 8 p.m., and assistance will be available in a variety of languages.